 Congress Must Provide Rental Assistance to Help Keep Families in their Homes

 The economic fallout from COVID-19 has hollowed out America’s workforce and led to the highest unemployment rate nationwide since the Great Depression, nearly a century ago.
-Since mid-March, nearly 49 (48.7) million unemployment insurance claims have been filed.
+Since mid-March, over 65 (65.0) million unemployment insurance claims have been filed.

 Renters Disproportionately Affected, Least Able to Weather the Crisis

-State and federal unemployment assistance benefits have helped many renters make their rent, but without that supplemental assistance or another financial lifeline from the federal government, the U.S. could be headed toward an eviction and homelessness crisis.
+State and federal unemployment assistance benefits have helped many renters make their rent, but without that supplemental assistance or another financial lifeline from the federal government, many renters could be left unable to meet their obligations.

-Even with the financial backstop in place under CARES, nearly 22 million people have little or no confidence in their ability to pay next month’s rent, according to the Census Bureau.
-That includes about 45% of people in both Black households and Hispanic or Latino households.
+According to the Census Bureau, 16 million people have little or no confidence in their ability to pay next month's rent..
+That includes about 42% of people in Black households and 37% in Hispanic or Latino households.

 Renter Assistance Required to Keep Renters Housed

-Renters impacted by the pandemic need federal rental assistance to continue meeting their financial obligations and to avoid homelessness at a time when shelter is health.
+Renters impacted by the pandemic need federal rental assistance to continue meeting their financial obligations and to avoid a deeper housing crisis at a time when shelter is health.

 Without Rental Assistance, Our Economic System Is At Risk